fibi-poc-dev/climate/.github/instructions/fibi-ui.instructions.md

 --yellow: rgba(255, 193, 14, 1)

 ## Icons
---use icons from the angular material icon set
+--use icons from the PrimeNG icon set

 ## Fonts
 --Use the font family Arial for general text.